If you're wondering how to pay taxes online, you're not alone. Use this free lesson for more information on paying taxes online.

 If you've ever spent any time filling out a tax form, you know just how frustrating and complicated it can be.
 Over the last several years, it's become much easier to pay your taxes online.
 And while that might sound like yet another complication, paying your taxes this way is actually simpler than with traditional paper forms.
 Here are a few advantages of paying your taxes online:

-Note: This information is only applicable for U.S. residents.
-Your country will likely have different rules and regulations for online tax filing.
+Note: This information is applicable for U.S. residents.
+Your country may have different rules and regulations for online tax filing.

 There are two ways to pay your taxes online.
 The first option is to use a fillable PDF form, which is basically an electronic version of a regular tax form.
 This might be a little easier to fill out than a paper form, but it's still going to require a lot of time and effort.

 That's why we recommend the second option: IRS-approved Free File tax preparation software.
 Most of these applications run in your web browser, so there's no need to download or install anything on your computer.
 When you use an app like this, you won't have to fill out a lot of complicated forms or do any extra math.
 Instead, you'll answer a series of questions about your income and finances, then let the software do the rest of the work.
 Here are a few of the most popular tax-preparation apps you can use:

 Whatever software you choose, you'll follow the same basic steps to file your taxes online.
 Before you get started, make sure you have all of your relevant tax documents, such as your W-2 form.
 Next, follow the instructions that appear.
 Some questions will ask you to provide personal details, such as your name, address, and Social Security number, while others will require you to type in specific numbers from your tax documents.